 Dr. Vicky Mesrie

-I am a licensed clinical psychologist, supervisor, and leadership and organizational consultant with a practice in New York City.
+I am a licensed clinical psychologist, supervisor, and leadership and organizational consultant with a practice in Brooklyn, New York.
 I work with individuals, couples, clinicians, and leaders and organizations to help them implement deep, meaningful, and lasting change.

 In my clinical practice, I specialize in psychodynamic psychotherapy and psychoanalysis, which means that I privilege unconscious aspects of your experience in helping you to better understand yourself.
-People often seek me out for help addressing dissatisfaction, depression, anxiety, difficulty trusting others, trauma, abuse, shame and guilt, perfectionism, imposter syndrome, and/or obsessions and compulsions, among other difficulties.
-My approach is most helpful to those who want to develop a deeper understanding of themselves and their struggles, and who also sense that their difficulties likely have a deeper meaning.
+People often seek me out for help addressing longstanding dissatisfaction, depression, anxiety, difficulties trusting others, perfectionism, shame and guilt, histories of trauma or abuse, perfectionism, imposter syndrome, and obsessions and compulsions, among other difficulties.
+My approach is particularly well-suited for those who are interested in gaining a deeper understanding of themselves and their struggles, and who sense that their difficulties may hold deeper emotional or psychological meaning.
+Together, we work to uncover the roots of these experiences in a way that fosters greater self-awareness and lasting change.

 In addition to my clinical work, I teach and supervise therapists and therapists-in-training.
 I offer clinical supervision and consultation to assist clinicians in deepening their understanding and applications of psychodynamic theory to their clinical work.
 I consider the supervisory relationship to be of utmost importance to a clinician’s development, and my research has focused on the applications of attachment and psychodynamic theories to the supervisory relationship.
 Previously, I held an appointment at New York University’s Department of Applied Psychology where I taught individual psychotherapy and group dynamics to graduate-level clinicians-in-training.